 interface Iterable<T> { [Symbol.iterator](): Iterator<T>; }

+TODO: Update to reflect treatment of computed property names with literal expressions.

 Declarations

 Declarations introduce names in their associated declaration spaces.
 A name must be unique in its declaration space and can denote a value, a type, or a namespace, or some combination thereof.
 Effectively, a single name can have as many as three distinct meanings.
 For example: